tandica/rhcsa/practice-exams/sander/ex-1.md

 mkdir ~/.config/systemd/user && cd ~/.config/systemd/user
 ```

+Make sure that the current user is the owner of all the directories.

 Generate the Systemd files with the same name as the container:
 ```bash
 podman generate --name httpdserver --files